Kumara2mahe/Kumara2mahe/README.md

 ### Hi I'm *Kumara* 👋

-A Full Stack Web Developer with experience in both web development areas from front-end engineering (HTML, CSS, and Javascript) to back-end programming (Django/Python).
+A Full Stack Web Developer with experience in both web development areas from front-end engineering [HTML, CSS, and Javascript (React)] to back-end programming [Python (Django), Node.js (Express)].
 I'm extremely passionate in learning new things, concepts and techniques...
 If you found value in something I have created, please feel free to give some ♥ on [mail](mailto:mahendrakumara268@gmail.com).

 #